 WoodmenLife provides up to $500 per year into the savings account for associate only coverage and $1,000 for associate plus coverage.
-50% is deposited to the HSA in the first month of coverage; the remainder will be deposited on a semi-monthly basis.
+The employer contribution will be made in equal installments based on the number of eligible pay periods.

 The amount will be prorated if you are not enrolled for the entire year.

 You also have the opportunity to contribute funds to this account on a pre-tax basis.
 The combined employer and associate contribution is limited to:

 2023: $3,850 for Associate Only and $7,750 for Associate Plus coverages

 2024: $4,150 for Associate Only and $8,300 for Associate Plus coverages